 Purpose: The lesson plan that follows is designed to bring together the tour experience, the classroom materials, and primary research materials students may encounter in the classroom setting to facilitate the understanding of the political issues of the 19th Century as they pertain to the Rutherford B. Hayes administration.

-Objective: By touring the Hayes Presidential Center, students will be able to:
+Objective: By touring the Hayes Presidential Library & Museums, students will be able to:

 - Trace R. B. Hayes’s political career and the impact his administration had on state and national politics